-The migration to packet-based networks over the last decade has left many carriers in a precarious situation — a motley collection of converter boxes, servers, and protocols from various vendors that is difficult and costly to manage.
-The lack of integration between the devices hinders administration and maintenance, further driving up unseen costs and leaving network planners with no clear roadmap to the future.
+The migration to packet-based networks has left many carriers in a precarious situation — attempting to manage a motley collection of converter boxes, servers, and protocols from various vendors that is difficult and costly to manage.
+The lack of integration between the devices hinders administration and maintenance, further driving up costs and leaving network planners with no clear roadmap to the future.

-One of the most important functions of a national network is the international connectivity, which is a major contributor to the carrier’s financial health.
-Thus, it makes sense that the international gateway provide reliable, comprehensive abilities to route, re-route, and control traffic while enabling carriers to monitor and administer this core revenue-generating function.
+One of the most important functions of a national network is international connectivity, which is a major contributor to the carrier’s revenue.
+Thus, it makes sense that the international gateway provide reliable, comprehensive abilities to route, re-route, analyze, and properly bill core revenue-generating traffic.